 Reporting tools can be customized to automatically capture risk data and predict project outcomes for a variety of worst-case scenarios.
 It allows managers to foresee potential resource risks and implement different governance styles.

-Collaboration features provide a cohesive platform to all team members and foster greater insights into project updates and progress on a day-to-day basis.
+Collaboration features in project resource management tools provide a cohesive platform to all team members and foster greater insights into project updates and progress on a day-to-day basis.
 It streamlines effective communication across the enterprise.
 Alerts and notifications displayed on the discussion board also ensure you don’t miss any critical updates.

 Digital transformation of business

-The adoption of various digital technologies into the PPM tool such that it caters to evolving business demands such as, agility, and innovation.
-It focuses on the effective use of digital technologies to automate work operations, and resources.
+The adoption of various digital technologies into the PPM tool is such that it caters to evolving business demands such as agility and innovation.
+It focuses on the effective use of digital technologies to automate work operations and resources.

 Key changes in resource allocation strategy

 Resource management software can help match resource supply with business demand allowing resources to work on higher productive level tasks.
 AI-enabled automated resource scheduling will use historical data and automatically create and optimize resource scheduling.
 It will also help to deploy the key resources across multiple projects instead of assigning them to a high-priority one while keeping a check on resource overloading and potential conflicts.